🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 Some exchanges are going to have semi-decent fees, while others could even allow you to make free deposits and withdrawals.
 The latter, though, are a rare occurrence.

-With KuCoin, crypto deposits are, indeed, completely free of charge.
+With KuCoin, crypto deposits are completely free of charge.
 That’s fantastic!
-When it comes to withdrawal fees, however, they do exist - that said, they are among the lowest you’ll come across.
+When it comes to withdrawal fees, however, they do exist but they depend on the asset and the network in question - that said, they definitely are competitive compared to the industry standard.

 One of the Safer Exchange-Wallets